spiffe/spire-tutorials/k8s/oidc-vault/README.md

 ## Initialize and Unseal the Vault

-Ensure that you are in possession of your whip and your lucky fedora.
 Before authenticating and using our Vault server we need to initialize and unseal it.

 1. Set the `VAULT_ADDR` environment variable.
 This tells the Vault CLI where it needs to talk to: